Drgn-Lrd/LastWarCalculator/README.md

 ---

-## Version 4.2.5: Critical Tally Correction & Versioning

-This version focuses on correcting an issue with the resource tally display and refining the versioning logic.

-* **Tally Counter Correction:**
-  * Removed redundant `(Total Quartz/Required Quartz)` display next to "Total Quartz."
-  * Introduced a new "Workshop Held Total" line directly below the workshop resource inputs, which now accurately displays the sum of only the resources held within the workshops.
-* **Versioning Refinement:**
-  * The version number was correctly incremented to `4.2.5` to reflect a bug fix.

----

 ## Version 4.2.6: Functionality Restoration & Scope Fixes

 This version addresses critical errors introduced in the previous update, restoring full functionality to the calculator.